Curvature of Metrics on Semple Jet bundles: Abstract

 \section{Abstract}

-We compute the curvature of several metrics on Demailly-Semple projective tower on a projective variety.
-The holomorphic Morse inequalities will then provide estimates to prove the Green-Griffiths-Lang conjecture.
-Our work is along the generalization and completion of the work of Demailly on this conjecture.
+We discuss the Morse estimates for the curvature of several metrics on Semple weighted projective bundle over a projective variety.
+Following Demailly works on holomorphic Morse inequalities we show an analogue of his results along the Green-Griffiths conjecture for invariant jets.